crate/cloud-reference/docs/glossary.rst

 ------------

-A subscription is - for the purposes of CrateDB Cloud - a container in which the CrateDB Cloud service is created and managed, supported by our cloud provider, Microsoft Azure.
-In other words, once a customer signs up for the CrateDB Cloud :ref:`offer<glossary-offer>` and a particular CrateDB Cloud :ref:`subscription plan<glossary-subscription-plan>`, they will have a subscription to CrateDB Cloud with Azure.
+A subscription is - for the purposes of CrateDB Cloud - a container in which the CrateDB Cloud service is created and managed, supported by one of our cloud providers.
+In other words, once a customer signs up for a CrateDB Cloud :ref:`offer<glossary-offer>` and a particular CrateDB Cloud :ref:`subscription plan<glossary-subscription-plan>` via one of our cloud providers, they will have a subscription to CrateDB Cloud through that particular cloud provider.

 The billing for that particular instance of the CrateDB Cloud service is managed per subscription.
-A given customer (say, a company) can have multiple subscriptions.
-This can be practical in case a customer wants to separate different instances of using the CrateDB Cloud service into different billing accounts.
+On Microsoft Azure, a given customer can have multiple subscriptions.
+This can be practical in case that customer wants to separate different instances of using the CrateDB Cloud service into different billing accounts.

 .. _glossary-subscription-plan: